pypa/pipx/docs/index.md

 python3 -m pipx ensurepath
 ```

-For more details, see [installation](https://pipxproject.github.io/pipx/installation/) instructions.

-To add shell completions, see instructions with
+Upgrade pipx with `python3 -m pip install -U pipx`.

+Shell completions are available by following the instructions printed with this command:
 ```
 pipx completions
 ```

+For more details, see the [installation instructions](https://pipxproject.github.io/pipx/installation/).

 ## Overview: What is `pipx`?

-pipx is a tool to help you install and run end-user applications written in Python. pipx **is not** a tool for development or publishing of your code.
-It's kind of like macOS's `brew` (if you are familiar with that), but for Python applications.
+pipx is a tool to help you install and run end-user applications written in Python. pipx **is not** a tool for development or publishing of your code -- it's only for consuming already published packages.
+If you are familiar macOS's `brew`, it's kind of like that but for Python applications.
+If you are familiar with JavaScript's [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b), it's kind of like that but also allows you to install packages. pipx does not ship with pip, but installing it is often an important part of bootstrapping your system.

 Python and PyPI allow developers to distribute code with "console script entry points".
 These scripts let users call into Python code from the command line, effectively acting like standalone applications.

-`pipx` is a tool to install and run any of the thousands of Python applications available on PyPI in a safe, convenient, and reliable way. **In a way, it turns Python Package Index (PyPI) into a big app store for Python applications.** Not all Python packages have entry points, but many do.
+`pipx` is a tool to install and run any of the thousands of Python applications available on PyPI in a safe, convenient, and reliable way. **In a way, it turns Python Package Index (PyPI) into a big app store for Python applications.** Not all Python packages have entry points, but many do. `pipx` is **not** a tool to install a library and `import` it in your Python code.

 `pipx` enables you to: